dolphjs/website/docs/guide/config.md

 As shown in the code snippet above, the activate field when set to true tells dolphjs to enable cors using the other options passed like origin and methods.

-_Note: the cors field accepts all the options it accepts if it were to be configured with code._

 ## Database Configurations

 As at the current version, dolphjs provides out of the box support for mongodb and mysql databases and one of these is automating connection to the database server.